lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

       * Samples and common helper libraries

+   * Web browser, Firefox

 By now you should have completed the setup and getting starting guide for the kit, however before continuing, please ensure that:

-* You have followed all the steps in the getting starting guide for your UP Squared AI Vision Development Kit.
+* You have followed all the steps in the getting starting guide for your UP Squared* AI Vision Development Kit.
 This tutorial assumes that you have already setup and run the supplied test samples to test that your kit is fully functional including:

-   * The UP Squared board is booted and running
+   * The UP Squared* board is booted and running

    * The USB camera is connected and operating correctly

-* Your UP Squared board is connected to a network and has Internet access.
-To download all the files for this tutorial, the UP Squared board will need to access GitHub on the Internet.
+* Your UP Squared* board is connected to a network and has Internet access.
+To download files and to run Arduino Create Web Editor, the UP Squared* board will need to access to the Internet.

 ## Downloading the Tutorial from the Git Repository